 Practice risk guides

-During the financial year LPLC published four new checklists on its website as well as revising the Risk Management audit checklist.
+During the financial year LPLC published two new checklists on its website as well as revising the Witnessing an Enduring Power of Attorney checklist.

 At risk firm reviews

 During 2015/16 LPLC interviewed or visited firms of all sizes with significant claims history or concerns to assist them with their risk management strategies.

 The aim of this project was to improve the claims experience of these firms by establishing reasons why claims have occurred and implementing steps to prevent claims in the future.
 The reports were delivered and follow-up visits continue.

 LPLC continued contacting newly established firms via the new starter kit email and developed a dedicated webpage to complement the email.